Chris5613/Gamerconnect/journals/Christian_journal.md

 # 2/25/23

 Today since I finished all my task I am reviewing the code and making sure everything is up to par and that there are no errors.
 I also deleted unnecessary files and folders plus refactoring some of the CSS.

+# 2/25/23

+Today since I finished all my task I am reviewing the code and making sure everything is up to par and that there are no errors.
+I also deleted unnecessary files and folders plus refactoring some of the CSS.

+# 2/26/23

+Today I worked on the logout for the front end and also worked on setting a state for the navbar to change when the user is logged in or not.
+I also worked on the login page and the sign up page changing some CSS and adding some effects.